 Continue reading this dispatch in Divining Devils Hole Part II.

-I would like to thank Kevin Wilson, ecologist and manager of the National Park Service Devils Hole program for graciously providing feedback for this dispatch.
+The author thanks Kevin Wilson, ecologist and manager of the National Park Service Devils Hole program for graciously providing feedback for this dispatch.
 Special thanks for Jim Houtz for sharing his diving stories and scrapbook for this dispatch.
 The photograph of diver was taken in April 2015 by Brett Seymour (NPS) and provided courtesy of the National Park Service.
 Video courtesy NPS Submerged Resources Center.
 Videography: Evan Kovacs & Brett Seymour, NPS.
 Sound design provided by Tim Halbur.
 This article is co-published with KCET Artbound.
 Visit Artbound’s Mojave Project page here.

 Peter Bryne, “Pupfish, Downfish: Subterranean Tsunami Gives Vertical Shakes to the Water-Hole Home of Endangered Fishes,” Scientific American, March 27, 2012.

 Joe Hatfield, “Oasis near Death Valley fed by ancient aquifer under Nevada Test Site, study shows,” BYU News, June 1, 2010. https://news.byu.edu/news/oasis-near-death-valley-fed-ancient-aquifer-under-nevada-test-site-study-shows

 For further reading see: Valerie L. Kuletz, The Tainted Desert: Environmental and Social Ruin in the American West (New York: Routledge, 1998).